RamonKaspar/SmartMensa/README.md

   - [x] Implement and style the login- and homepage #4 !4
   - [x] Implement and style the mensa page #7 !8
   - [x] Refine mensa styling and make it functional #9 !10
-  - [ ] Hardcode all static mensa information (name, open hours etc.) in footer
+  - [ ] Hardcode all static mensa information (name, open hours etc.)

 - [ ] Milestone 2: Make frontend functional (dynamic)
   - [x] Implement backend functionality to get the menus #6 !5